DataDog/integrations-extras/hikaricp/README.md

 ### Installation

-To install the hikaricp check on your host:
+To install the HikariCP check on your host:

 1. Install the [developer toolkit]